zzxwill/odps/intl.en-US/User Guide/SDK/Java SDK.md

 This article will introduce more commonly used MaxCompute core interfaces for you.
 For more details, please refer to [SDK Java Doc](http://repo.aliyun.com/java-sdk-doc/).

 You can configure the version of the new SDK through maven management.
 The configuration information of Maven is as follows\(The latest version can be searched for odps-sdk-core at any time at [search.maven.org](http://search.maven.org/?spm=5176.doc27991.2.1.BgYcC5).
-Obtain）:

 ```
 <dependency>